Center for International Legal Studies

 Suggest that you can teach your course to Erasmus students as well as to the local student body.

 Some of your subject matter may be presented in special seminars or lectures independent from the general course that you teach.
 You may also be asked to visit different law school classes to give presentations.
-For example, even though you may not be a family lawyer you may be to give a short presentation in a family law class about the practice of law in the US.
+For example, even though you may not be a family lawyer you may be asked to give a short presentation in a family law class about the practice of law in the US.

 Teaching in English to Non-Native English Speakers